venkateshrajamoor/Tic-Tac-Toe/README.md

       Code Structuring for Game Development
 🧑‍💻 Author
-    This project was developed and submitted to UnifiedMentor.
+    This project was developed and submitted as part of my internship with UnifiedMentor.